SUBSCRIBE TO OUR FREE NEWSLETTER

 On Tuesday, both Dan Wyant, director of the MDEQ, and Brad Wurfel, DEQ spokesman, resigned.

 Synder said in a media statement that it was "appropriate to accept " Wyant's resignation, adding, "I want the Flint community to know how very sorry I am that this has happened.
-And I want all Michigan citizens to know that we will learn from this experience."
+And I want all Michigan citizens to know we will learn from this experience."

 But the Lansing-based group Progress Michigan says that the people of Flint still need justice.

-"So far under Gov. Rick Snyder's watch, there has been zero accountability in this crisis and that continues today," said Lonnie Scott, executive director of Progress Michigan.
+"So far, under Gov. Rick Snyder's watch, there has been zero accountability in this crisis, and that continues today," said Lonnie Scott, executive director of Progress Michigan.
 "Dan Wyant gets to walk away from this crisis, but the people of Flint do not.
 There's a lot we don't know about this man-made catastrophe.